 You’re not willing to learn – The Chemex has a learning curve, so you shouldn’t expect to brew a perfect coffee on your first try.
 If you’re looking for a foolproof option, try something like the Clever Dripper.

 You want a smart brewer – If you want a versatile, smart coffee brewer, then consider the Goat Story Gina.
 This coffee maker comes with a smart scale, which you can access via an app.

 No other pour over brewer has been around as long as the Chemex coffee maker.
 Its timeless design has lasted not only because is it a pretty sight, but because the Chemex is also a damn fine brewer.

 It is a flexible coffee maker that allows you to perfect each step of your process.
-With a range of different models to choose from, including the all-glass Chemex Handblown with its arc-shaped integral glass handle, plus a number of different accessories, it allows you to tailor each brew to your specific tastes.
+With a range of different models to choose from, including the all-glass Chemex Handblown with its arc-shaped integral glass handle, plus a number of accessories, it allows you to tailor each brew to your specific tastes.
 Once you settle on the right level of medium-coarse ground coffee, you can enjoy something truly special.

 It’s an essential weapon in any home brewing fanatic’s arsenal.
 If you don’t own a Chemex, you are not a true home barista.
-If my Chemex pour over review has you convinced, and think this classic is perfect for you, click here to check it out.
+If my Chemex pour over review has you convinced, and think this classic is perfect for you, click here to check it out on Amazon.

 - Oatman-Stanford, H. (n.d.).
 Mr. Chemex: The Eccentric Inventor Who Reimagined the Perfect Cup of Coffee.
 Retrieved from https://www.collectorsweekly.com/articles/mr-chemex/